matias-ceau/scripts/docs/scripts/jupyter_new_notebook.xsh.md

-# jupyter_new_notebook.xsh
+# Create Jupyter Notebook (jupyter_new_notebook.xsh)

 ---

-Create a Jupyter notebook and open it in Chromium.
+This script creates a new Jupyter notebook and opens it in Chromium.

 ---